mjstealey/docker-modflow/README.md

   Normal termination of simulation
 ```

-Upon successful completion the user will now find the resultant output files in their local **/mydirectory**.
+Upon successful completion the user will now find the resultant output files in their local **/mydirectory** with the resultant output file onwership set to UID=1000 and GID=1000.
 ```bash
 $ ls /mydirectory/ -1
 UZFtest2.ba6